 LED Outdoor Christmas Lights

 While LED Christmas lights are more expensive upfront, you’ll save money in the long run.
 You can pay $13.65 per month to decorate your rooftop with those old incandescent lights, or you can pay 22 cents with LED lights (prices estimated by Xcel Energy Colorado).

 These outdoor Christmas lights can be controlled by an app, making them the perfect element for any light display.
-Download the “Govee Home” app and then connect the lights’s to a bluetooth device including the Alexa and Google Assistant.
+Download the “XMcosy” app and then connect the lights to a bluetooth device including the Alexa and Google Assistant.
 These lights also include a preset scene set up.
 Simply pick the ambient motion you like including: fade, pulse, blink, Christmas, multi, customize and many more.

 These LED Outdoor rope lights are ideal for outlining doorways, windows and walkways, and for creating intricate shapes and designs for Christmas time light displays.
 The crystal-clear PVC jacket on these lights enables it to withstand extreme external environment weather conditions and temperatures.
 Mounting hardware is also included in this kit.

 All Purpose Gutter Hooks for Outdoor Christmas Lights

 These All-Purpose Light Clips are perfectly designed to fit almost any gutter, shingle or roof edge and the work with a wide variety of outdoor Christmas lights.
 They are extremely easy to use and install because the clip can be configured multiple ways.
 The clip inconspicuously snugly holds Christmas lights in place without damaging surfaces.